 - a copy of the final decision letter from HMRC (Tier 2 response).

-You can telephone them on 0300 057 1111.
-You can find more information on the Adjudicator’s Office website.
+The telephone number is 0300 057 1111 and there is more information on the Adjudicator’s Office website.

 In most cases, you can only make a complaint to the Parliamentary Ombudsman once you have had a response about your complaint from the Adjudicator’s Office.